 1. The hoarder

-You don’t mind having a hoarder on your yard as if you’ve miss placed anything, you can rely on them to have something to see you along the way.
+You don’t mind having a hoarder on your yard as if you’ve misplaced anything, you can rely on them to have something to see you along the way.
 However, you certainly want to avoid sharing a tack room or feed store with them.
 Their grooming box consists of more empty bottles than the local recycling bank and their saddle rack is piled high with overflowing numnahs, sweat rugs and manky leathers.
 She insists that she’s having a clear out next week, but as time goes on the mountain of stuff just keeps growing.
-She knows those 5ft stable rugs aren’t going to fit her 16.2hh Warmblood but something about throwing them out seems so wasteful, so they are just put away until they come in useful in the distant future…
+She knows those 5ft stable rugs aren’t going to fit her 16.2hh Warmblood, but throwing them out seems so wasteful, so they are just put away until they come in useful in the distant future…

 2. The minimalist